Sprained Toes and Turf Toe Treatment in Dallas

 These stress fractures often result from long periods of repetitive motion, such as gymnastics or running.
 In fact, this specific type of injury is very common in sports.
 In most cases, if you wear shoes that provide adequate support, this alone will prevent turf toe injuries, broken bones, and other soft tissue injuries.

-Hairline fractures can also result from a lack of Vitamin D and Calcium, or from carrying heavy objects for long periods of time.
-If you work in an environment where there are a lot of heavy objects, it’s important to wear close-toed shoes to protect your feet.
+Hairline fractures can also result from a lack of Vitamin D and Calcium or from carrying heavy objects for long periods.
+If you work in an environment with many heavy objects, it’s important to wear close-toed shoes to protect your feet.

 Causes of Sprained Toes

-A sprained toe or a turf toe injury often occurs as a result of trauma or hyperextension of the toe.
+Often, a turf toe injury or toe sprain occurs due to trauma or hyperextension of the toe.
 Examples of trauma include hitting your toe against a hard surface, like a couch or table.
 Hyperextension happens when you extend a joint beyond its natural range of motion.
 This happens sometimes when the toe catches on something while you try to keep moving forward.

 While it’s true that anyone can sprain their toe, some individuals are at a higher risk.
 Specifically, athletes such as football players are more likely to have an injured toe than others.
 One of the best ways to prevent an injured foot is to ensure that your shoes support your foot and fit properly.

 To achieve a diagnosis, your foot doctor will likely begin by asking which movements make the toe pain hurt worse.
 They will also ask about how and when the injury occurred.
 With this information, they can determine whether it is a minor injury or something more serious.

 Then, your doctor will likely attempt to move your toe and examine its range of motion.
 This gives them an even better idea of how severe the sprain is, as well as if there is any significant joint instability.